-Professional membership of the CIPD demonstrates a commitment to the highest standards of practice in HR and L&D
+CIPD membership demonstrates a commitment to the highest standards of practice in HR and L&D

 Standards are a defining feature of reputable professions and a vital part of organisational life providing a ‘quality assured’ basis for ethical and effective practice.
-Regardless of whether organisations have a dedicated HR function, they will at some point require guidance on good human resource management practice in areas such as workforce planning, recruitment, diversity and inclusion, learning and development, and human capital reporting.
-British and International standards provide such guidance and are developed by HR experts globally, with input from key stakeholders.
-Organisations choosing to adopt these standards have the opportunity to optimise their performance through the HR practices that contribute to organisational success.
+Whether or not organisations have a dedicated HR team, they will at some point need guidance on good human resource management practice in areas such as workforce planning, recruitment, inclusion and diversity, learning and development, and human capital reporting.
+British and International standards provide such guidance.
+They are developed by experts globally, with input from key stakeholders.
+Organisations who adopt these standards can improve their resilience and sustainability through responsible people management practices.

 This factsheet explains what British and International standards are and why they matter.
-It gives brief descriptions of the British and International HR standards already published or currently under development.
-It outlines how the CIPD is involved in their development, and concludes by looking at their relationship with the law.
+It briefly describes the British and International HR standards already published or under development.
+It also outlines how the CIPD is involved in their development and looks at their relationship with the law.

 What are standards?

-Organisations large or small, and regardless of their sector or field of activity, use British and International standards covering a wide range of subjects, such as nanotechnology; energy management; health and safety and quality management.
-The point of such standards is to provide a reliable basis for organisations and people to share the same expectations about a product or service as they represent an agreed way of doing something, for example, the detailed technical specifications for making something or the quality requirements for management systems.
+Organisations large or small, and regardless of their sector or field of activity, use British and International standards covering a wide range of subjects, for example business continuity, energy management, health and safety, and quality management.
+Standards provide an agreed way of doing something, for example, the detailed technical specifications for making something or the quality requirements for management systems.
+Their aim is to provide a reliable basis for organisations and people to share the same expectations about a product or service.

-These British and International Standards are developed through the collaboration and consensus of technical experts in specific fields, who are brought together by national standards bodies, including the British Standards Institution (BSI) and the International Standards Organization (ISO).
-These standard-setting bodies, and the expert groups of standard makers they convene, represent key stakeholders, such as government agencies, industry, academia, special interest and user groups, and industry and employer bodies, for the standards being developed.
+British and International Standards are developed through the collaboration and consensus of technical experts in specific fields.
+The experts are brought together by national standards bodies, including the British Standards Institution (BSI) and the International Standards Organization (ISO).
+These standard-setting bodies, and the expert groups they set up, represent key stakeholders for the standards being developed.
+Examples are government agencies, industry, academia, special interest and user groups, and industry and employer bodies.

-The suite of British and International HR standards provide an organisational focus on specific areas of professional practice.
-They complement the CIPD’s professional standards, which define what it means to be a ‘people professional’.
-By that we mean people working in HR, learning and development (L&D), organisational development and the many other disciplines, not just in terms of their knowledge and skills, but also their integrity, shared values and ability to draw on our unique expertise to make evidenced-based ethical judgements.
+British and International HR standards provide organisations with a focus on specific areas of professional practice.
+They complement the CIPD’s professional standards which define what it means to be a ‘people professional’.
+By that we mean people working in HR, learning and development (L&D), organisational development and other disciplines, not just in terms of their knowledge and skills, but also their shared values and ability to make ethical and evidenced-based judgements.

 Why do standards matter?

 Standards are important to organisations that seek to optimise compatibility, interoperability, safety and quality of their products and services, and to ensure efficient coordination of systems and processes across increasingly complex supply chains.
-They matter to government as they provide a basis for public policies and an amplification of regulation, and they matter to users of standards because they ensure the quality, safety, characteristics and specification of a product or service they use.
-While the users of standards provide invaluable feedback to the shape of these standards, we cannot forget the economic imperative - the principal driver is economic as standardisation facilitates efficiencies by building global interoperability into products and systems, which in turn supports global supply chains and international trade.
+They matter to government as they provide a basis for public policies and amplify regulation.
+They matter to the standards users because they ensure the quality, safety, characteristics and specification of a product or service.
+The principal driver is economic as standardisation creates value by building global interoperability which in turn support global supply chains and international trade.

 Why do HR standards matter?

-In 2011 the British Standards Institution (BSI) convened a committee to develop national standards in the field of people management, and to contribute to developing international standards in human resource management led by the International Organization for Standardization (ISO).
+In 2011, the British Standards Institution (BSI) set up a committee to develop national standards in people management, and to contribute to international standards in human resource management led by the International Organization for Standardization (ISO).

-The terms ‘human resource management’ and ‘human capital’ are used interchangeably in this factsheet to encompass the terms used in the suites of standards being developed nationally and internationally.
-These standards matter because they provide clear, constructive approaches, challenging leadership and management to develop and support a culture that enables people to give of their best in a manner that is dignified, respectful and mature.
+The terms ‘human resource management’ and ‘human capital’ are used interchangeably in this factsheet to reflect the ‘suite’ of standards being developed nationally and internationally.
+These standards provide clear, constructive approaches, challenging organisational leaders to develop organisational cultures that support good work, and recognise the value of the people working for an organisation.

 People metrics are essential to organisations and the decisions they take.
-Metrics standards are designed to support a data-driven, evidence-based approach to making people management and development decisions in a sustainable and principled manner.
-As technologies and systems evolve to collect more data to support the measurement of inputs, processes and outputs, it’s likely that our future people management practices will also change.
+Metrics standards are designed to support a data-driven, evidence-based approach to making people management and development decisions in a sustainable and principled way.
+As the demands from organisational leaders, shareholders and investors for analytical and predictive insights increase, and as technologies and systems evolve and collect more data to support the measurement of inputs, processes and outputs, it’s likely that our future people management practices will also change.

-There are also standards for organisations on governance, resilience and business continuity and smart working that will also influence future organisational priorities and direction.
+There are also standards for organisations on governance, resilience and safe working during the COVID 19 pandemic that will influence future organisational priorities.

 British human capital standards

-British standards in human capital are developed by the British Standards Institution (BSI) together with experts representing employers, academia, and industry and professional bodies.
-As well as the CIPD, this includes the University Forum for Human Resource Development (UFHRD), Acas, The Trades Union Council (TUC), the Chartered Management Institute (CMI), and Chartered Institute of Management Accountants (CIMA).
+The British Standards Institution (BSI) publish British standards in human capital.
+It works with experts representing employers, academia, and industry and professional bodies.
+As well as the CIPD, this includes the University Forum for Human Resource Development (UFHRD) and the Institute for Employment Studies (IES).

-The suite of British standards covering human capital provide a principles-based framework for valuing people, diversity and inclusion, and learning and development.
+The suite of British standards on human capital provide a principles-based framework for valuing people, inclusion and diversity, and learning and development.

 The standards are all based on principles for valuing people in organisations: